eB00k/social_media_db/db_documentation.md

    - Many-to-many relationship where each post can be saved by multiple users, and one user can save multiple posts, creating a many-to-many relationship.

+10. **Posts/Comments to Content Activity**:

+    - One-to-one relationship where a post or a comment is associated with its like count.

-10. **Posts/Comments to Likes**:
+11. **Posts/Comments to Likes**:

     - One-to-many relationship where a post or a comment can have multiple likes.

-11. **Posts/Comments to Content Activity**:

-    - One-to-one relationship where a post or a comment is associated with its like count.

 12. **Users to Reactions (Likes):**

+    - One-to-many relationship where a user can give reactions (likes) to multiple posts or comments, but each reaction is associated with only one user.

+13. **Likes to Likes_Entity**:

+    - One-to-many relationship where a like can be associated with one entity (post or comment).

+14. **Users to Reactions (Likes):**

     - One-to-many relationship where a user can give reactions (likes) to multiple posts or comments, but each reaction is associated with only one user.